goshiphq/goship-cms/content/blog/what-is-freight-insurance.md

 Even after getting the full-scale insurance, it is necessary to remember about freight delivery specifics.
 The better you organize the freight transportation, the lower the chances of damage are.

 * Make sure to provide **proper packaging** for your goods.
 This is the first step to avoid any damage.
 Whether they are fragile or require additional protection, ensure the safe conditions for transportation.
-* Giving **accurate information** about your freight is necessary.
+* Giving **accurate information** about your freight is a necessity.
 It will save you time and money in case of cargo damage.
+Also, you'll be able to compare your freight characteristics when filing a claim.
 * Take **pictures of your freight** before the transit.
-It is a good recommendation that can be helpful while reviewing reasons for freight damage/loss.
+It is a good recommendation that can be helpful while reviewing the reasons and consequences of freight damage/loss.

 Purchasing freight insurance is a smart decision and irreplaceable option for shippers who want to play it safe.
 Check with your shipping provider today to see what different options they have available for insuring your shipment.